5 Tips to Prep for a Turkey Trot or Holiday Run

-So you’ve taken the plunge again this year and signed up for a Turkey Trot or holiday run.
-Turns out, you are not alone.
-According to an article in Runner’s World in 2014, 19.7% of all runners using the RunKeeper website recorded a run on Thanksgiving Day.
 Maybe it’s to assuage our pre-meal guilt for the inevitable consumption of an absurd amount of calories.
-Or maybe it’s getting our legs loose for the mad rush at 3 am for a flat screen TV on Black Friday.
-Either way, it appears as though runners LOVE to run on the Holidays.
+Or maybe it’s getting our legs loose for the mad rush at 3 am for the hottest Black Friday deals.
+Either way, it appears as though runners LOVE to run on the holidays.

 “Run a 5k on Thanksgiving?
-Sure, I ran one in 1996!”
+Sure, I ran one in 1996!

 Running is a natural human motion.
 As much of our ancestral history suggests, we are built to run.
 However, ability and specificity of running doesn’t always carry over after 25 years of armchair quarterbacking.
 If you are hoping to run in a holiday event, go slow and know your limits.
-If you haven’t run for a while, consider going out for a short run about a 3-5 days before your event to test your legs out and to reduce the chance you won’t be able to take the stairs into work on Monday morning because of leg soreness or pain.
+If you haven’t run for a while, consider going out for a short run about 3-5 days before your event to test your legs out and to reduce the chance you won’t be able to take the stairs into work on Monday morning because of leg soreness or pain.

 A little stretching and warm up never hurt anyone.